Snowflake

 Canva's data platform

 The last part of our data journey involves making our data actionable.
-For that, we use Census to synchronize enriched datasets back to our third-party systems, empowering tools and teams with fresh insights.
-On the analytics front, Looker and Mode are our primary tools for data visualization and exploration.
+For that, we use Census(opens in a new tab or window) to synchronize enriched datasets back to our third-party systems, empowering tools and teams with fresh insights.
+On the analytics front, Looker(opens in a new tab or window) and Mode(opens in a new tab or window) are our primary tools for data visualization and exploration.
 They connect directly to Snowflake, letting users slice and dice data, build dashboards, and extract insights—all while taking advantage of Snowflake’s robust performance and scalability.

 High-level data platform statistics